gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

-In our guide on [using Gruntwork modules](/2.0/docs/library/tutorials/customizing-modules), we discuss the wrapper module pattern in which multiple Terraform modules are contained in a hierarchy of directories located under `infrastructure-modules/modules`.
-Using such a hierarchy, each workspace will use the same `infrastructure-modules` repository, but pointed at different subdirectories within the repository.
+In our guide on [using Gruntwork modules](/2.0/docs/library/tutorials/customizing-modules), we discuss the wrapper module pattern in which multiple Terraform modules are contained in a hierarchy of directories located under `infrastructure-catalog/modules`.
+Using such a hierarchy, each workspace will use the same `infrastructure-catalog` repository, but pointed at different subdirectories within the repository.

 :::note